MikeTam1021/friendly-101/docs/homebrew.rst

 .. warning::

    Homebrew is a package manager for larger "general purpose" packages, such as Python, SQLite, MySQL, PostgreSQL, or Git.
 Do not install packages whose languages have package managers of their own.
-For example, packages written in Python should not be installed with Homebrew but with pip, which will be explained later.
+For example, packages written in Python be installed not with Homebrew but with pip, a package manager for Python, and will be explained later.

 Let's start brewing
 ===================